jesabelle94/pands-project/README.md

 ## Dataset Analysis

+### Libraries & Modules Used

  The modules and libraries used to undertake the Iris dataset analysis were imported.
-Each library/module used are explained throughout
+Each library/module used are explained and referenced throughout when writing the codes.

     - import numpy as np
     - import pandas as pd
     - import matplotlib.pyplot as plt
     - import seaborn as sns
     - import sys

+### Importing Iris Data Set

+The project focuses on Iris data set and a [copy of the iris data set csv file](https://archive.ics.uci.edu/dataset/53/iris) was downloaded used to do the analysis.